redactedontop/redactedontop.github.io/README.md

 - Write only the highest quality posts
 - Separate the post between functions or sections (incase the functions are too big)
 - Showcase the original function/section first, then explain why it's wrong and then showcase your own version
-- Change indentation from tabs to 4 spaces
 - Pull request